 |Flash Point > 140°F (60°C) & ≥ 200°F (93.3°C)||4||Combustible liquid, III|

-Dynalene utilizes a Setaflash Series 8 closed cup flash point tester to determine the flashpoint of your material.
+Dynalene utilizes a Setaflash Series 8 closed cup flash point testing to determine the flashpoint of your material.
 The Setaflash is compliant with a number of methods including ASTM D3278, ASTM D3828 ASTM D7236 along with ISO 3679 and ISO 3680.
 It also provides results 99% comparable with ASTM D93.
 With its small sample size requirements, rapid heating, and digital accuracy, we can test your material quickly and efficiently.

 We can also perform ASTM D4206 sustained burning and ISO sustained combustion.